cybertoothca/ember-cli-textarea-autosize/README.md

-When working through the Ember upgrade process, I recommend invoking the `ember install ember-cli-textarea-autosize` command once you are done to get the latest version of the addon.
+When working through the Ember upgrade process, I recommend invoking the `ember install ember-cli-textarea-autosize` command once you are done to get the latest version of the add-on.

 ### Bower & JQuery